cormacparle/media-search-signal-test/README.md

 The script to gather search results has been run on toolforge, and the interface for labeling them is public at https://media-search-signal-test.toolforge.org/

-Also there's a mysqldump of the labeled data as of Feb 2021 available in this repo in `sql/`
+Also there's a mysqldump of the labeled data as of June 2021 available in this repo in `sql/`

 #### jobs/GetImagesForClassification.php